 3) Four-wheel skids

-Sometimes all four wheels lose traction – generally at high speeds or under poor road conditions.
-To regain steering control, go through these steps:
+Sometimes, all four wheels lose traction – generally at high speeds or under poor road conditions.
+To regain steering control, follow these steps:

 - Remove your foot from the brake or accelerator.